Eomys/pyleecan/README.md

 ## Origin and status of the project
 EOMYS has started an open and non-commercial project named Pyleecan (Python Library for Electrical Engineering Computational Analysis).
 The starting code of Pyleecan is based on [MANATEE](https://eomys.com/produits/manatee/article/logiciel-manatee) (EOMYS commercial software) but Pyleecan is not an EOMYS only project: The initial maintainers includes other company and university.
 We are welcoming everyone that want to contribute.

+The first model is complete and enables to compute the airgap flux density with FEMM on several machine type.
+The corresponding project are available in the [Validation folder](https://github.com/Eomys/pyleecan/tree/master/Tests/Validation) and can be used as example for your own simulation.
+More information on this coupling are available in the [first newsletter of pyleecan](https://mailchi.mp/51e852c72abd/pyleecan-news-website-and-first-simulations-coupling-with-femm?e=[UNIQID]).

-The project is still under construction and **can't be used yet**.
-All the architecture of the project is ready and we are progressively releasing the starting modules.
-If you are interested by a topology or a specific model, you can open an issue on this Github repository to talk about it.
+If you are interested by a topology or a specific model, you can [open an issue](https://github.com/Eomys/pyleecan/issues) on this Github repository to talk about it.
 We will gladly explain how to add it yourself or we will add it to the development list for further release.

 ## Documentation / Website
 For now all the information on the project are available on [www.pyleecan.org](http://www.pyleecan.org).
 At this link, you will find the ICEM 2018 publication and the architecture documentation.
-Then the documentation will be generated using Sphinx.

 ## Contact
 You can contact us on Github by opening an issue (to request a feature, ask a question or report a bug) or at pyleecan@framalistes.org that redirect to all the maintainers.